History of Carnaval in Rio

-Zé Pereira was a contribution of a Portuguese shoemaker named José Nogueira de Azevedo, in the mid XIX century.
-On Carnival Mondays he would march in the streets with his friends playing drums, tambourines, pans, and whistles.
-Everybody was welcome to join the fun.
+Zé Pereira was a contribution of a Portuguese shoemaker named José Nogueira de Azevedo, in the mid-XIX century.
+On Carnival Mondays he would march in the streets with his friends, playing drums, tambourines, pans, and whistles.
+Everyone was welcome to join the fun.

-With the sponsorship of brewery Hanseática, the Ranchos started organized competitions.
-They became one of the main attractions of Rio de Janeiro's Carnival, together with the Great Societies.
-The parade already included a first-wing (abre alas), an orchestra, a male and female choir, and a couple of mestre sala and porta bandeira.
+With the sponsorship of the brewery Hanseática, the Ranchos started organizing competitions.
+They became one of the main attractions of Rio de Janeiro Carnival, together with the Great Societies.
+The parade included a first wing (abre-alas), an orchestra, a male and female choir, and a couple of porta-bandeira and mestre-sala.

 Rio, Birthplace of Samba

-But the address that entered in history was Rua Visconde de Itaúna, 177.
-In her living room meetings were often entertained with live music played by talents like Pixinguinha and Donga (son of Tia Amelia).
-In the back lot of her house happened the samba, a term then used to denominate the ritual Candomble dance to drums and handclaps.
+The address that entered history was Rua Visconde de Itaúna, 177.
+In her living room, meetings featured live music played by talents like Pixinguinha and Donga (son of Tia Amelia).
+At the back lot of her house happened the samba, a term then used to denominate the ritual Candomblé dance to drums and handclaps.

 The cordões evolved into blocos de sujos, where everyone could join in plain clothes, and blocos de baianas.
-The curious detail was that these baianas were actually men dressed in white colonial clothes, and acted as security to the blocos.
+A curious detail was that these baianas were actually men dressed in white colonial attire, acting as security to the blocos.
 There was a percussion band and vocalist, with a women-only chorus of pastoras.

-In the 60's and 70's the samba started to gain prestige with the middle class and upper middle class.
-Albino Pinheiro, the founder of Banda de Ipanema, helped this integration process with his famous pre-Carnival balls.
-The Samba Parade started to become more popular, and in 1971 for the first time there was a time limit set to the parade of each samba school.
-The songs gain a faster beat, and in 1972 the first album with the theme song of samba schools was released.
+The Samba Parade started to become more popular, and in 1971 for the first time, there was a time limit set for the parade of each samba school.
+Songs gained a faster beat, and in 1972 the first album with the theme songs of samba schools was released.

-Today's Escolas de Samba are much more complex, and there are many wings and floats.
-Everything is described in detail at All About the Samba Parade.
-More tips about Carnival history at Carnival Balls, Banda de Ipanema, Meet the Sambodrome.
+Contemporary Escolas de Samba are much more complex, with many wings and floats.
+Learn in detail at All About the Samba Parade.
+More tips about Carnaval history at Carnaval Balls, Banda de Ipanema, and Meet the Sambodrome.
 Check out the Carnaval Dates, and put it all together with our Carnaval Party Planner.